Get App

 3. Vedikettu: First Round of Fireworks

-The first round of fireworks is presented as a rehearsal on the fourth day of Pooram festival.
-This firework is performed for one hour, competing between Thiruvambady and Paramekkavu Devaswoms, representing five temples each.
+Natives present the first round of fireworks as a rehearsal on the fourth day of the Pooram festival.
+People perform the fireworks for one hour, which represents five temples each.

 4. Caparisoned Elephants

-The Caparisoned elephants are beautifully decorated with gold ornaments and flowers.
+The elephant owners beautifully decorate the elephants with gold ornaments and flowers.
 This is the most attractive show, where over 50 elephants stand in a parade line to showcase their talents and creativity.

 5. Kudamattom (Exchange of Umbrellas)

-The Ilanjithara Melam and Panchavadyam start early in the morning when almost 200 music artists come to participate in and perform in this huge festival.
+The Ilanjithara Melam and Panchavadyam start early in the morning when almost 200 music artists come to participate in this huge festival.
 The artists’ performances take place at the Ilanji tree in Vadakkunnathan temple.
-This is also a significant attraction, and people worldwide come to witness the talent and art of musicians representing the culture of Kerela.
+People worldwide come to witness the talent and art of musicians representing the culture of Kerela.

-On the seventh day of Thrissur Pooram, the final round of the fire show is presented, and Thiruvambady and Paramekkavu compete.
-The show lasts for many hours, and the sky is brightened with beautiful colours and fireworks, adding excitement and energy to the festival.
+People see the final round of the fire show on the seventh day of Thrissur Pooram.
+It’s the final round of the fire show, where the temples Thiruvambady and Paramekkavu compete.
+The show lasts for many hours, and the sky looks beautiful with bright colours and fireworks, adding excitement and energy to the festival.
 This round marks the end of the Thrissur Pooram festival.

-1. What are the 2024 Thrissur Pooram timing and dates?
+1. What are the dates and timings of Thrissur Pooram Festival 2025?

 2. Where is the Thrissur pooram festival celebrated?